10 Things to Get Most Excited About on WWE Programming in 2019

 It's Triple H who sends out the congratulatory championship belts to winning sports teams.
 He and Stephanie are the ones discussing talent signings and the future of the company.

-There's no doubt McMahon will always have creative control and will be the top of the food chain in WWE until he's no longer able to, but he's definitely slowing down and allowing others to step in and fill the void.
+There's no doubt McMahon will always have creative control and will be the top of the food chain in WWE until he's no longer able to, but he's slowing down and allowing others to step in and fill the void.

-The reason this is great news and something to look forward to is that the massive success of NXT and 205 Live under Triple H's management has proven that he's able to do the job well and tap into a mindset of viewers McMahon may not want to appeal to.
+The reason this is great news and something to look forward to is that the massive success of NXT and 205 Live under Triple H's management has proved that he's able to do the job well and tap into a mindset of viewers McMahon may not want to appeal to.

-Fans of Triple H's creative style can anticipate more of that in the product as 2019 goes on and we might finally see those big changes and improvements WWE is promising us for this year.
+Fans of Triple H's creative style can anticipate more of that in the product as 2019 goes on, and we might finally see those big changes and improvements WWE is promising us for this year.